UnitVectorY-Labs/repver/README.md

 # repver

-Automate project updates and Git operations by updating simple strings—for example, version numbers—across many files at once.
+Automate batch replacement of simple strings, like version numbers, across multiple files and handle all Git steps with one command.

 ## Why repver?